PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-05 16:36:23
+Last updated: 2024-04-05 16:36:56
-Random Quote: Barney: "I'm dating a stripper."Ted: "Yes, I've seen your bus ad." - Ted Mosby
+Random Quote: People make fun of the guy who stays at home every night doing nothing, but the truth is that guy is a genius. - Ted Mosby